wisnia74/openrct2-typescript-mod-template/README.md

 ## Installation

-1. install latest versions of [Node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm)
+1. Install latest versions of [Node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm)
-2. create your own repository using this one as a template and clone it anywhere to your PC
+2. Create your own repository using this one as a template and clone it anywhere to your PC
 3. `cd` into it and edit `config/init.json` - refer to [this](https://github.com/wisnia74/openrct2-typescript-mod-template/tree/master/config) table to know what to edit
-4. run `node init.js`
+4. Run `node init.js`
-  	* when the script runs `npm init` to generate your npm package, leave `entry` as `init.js`
+  	* When the script runs `npm init` to generate your npm package, leave `entry` as `init.js`
-  	* everything else is optional
+  	* Everything else is optional
-5. you now have a clean repository and npm package configured so you can start modding :)
+5. You now have a clean repository and npm package configured so you can start modding :)

 ## Usage